iamaman526/ASSESMENT-TASK-/GITHUB-API/README.md

 The application uses the GitHub API to search for users based on their username.
 When a user submits a search query, the application sends a GET request to the API, which returns a list of matching users along with their profile information.
 The application then renders the results using JavaScript and displays them on the page.

+## Live Link

+You can view the live project by clicking [here](https://extraordinary-figolla-3b08d4.netlify.app/).
 ## Screenshots

 Here are some screenshots of the application: